S12139/awesome-test-automation/java-test-automation.md

     * [Satisfy](http://satisfy.tapack.io) - An open source Java framework based on Thucydides + Jbehave.
 Supports to work with WebUI, SOAP, REST, emails, files and generate random data out of the box.
     * [JDI UI Test Automation Framework](https://github.com/epam/JDI/) - is the test Framework for UI test automation.
 It extends the Page Objects design pattern and introduces many additional elements along with implementation of its common usages.
     * [Geb Framework](http://gebish.org/) - A groovy test automation framework designed for the use with the Webdriver Page Object model and the Spock Framework for (BDD).
+    * [Qmetry Framework](https://github.com/qmetry )- Advanced Java test automation framework designed in integration with selenium/grid, jenkins and other java framework which allow automation engineer to direct implementation of their test script.
+    * [Citrus Framework](https://github.com/christophd/citrus ) - Citrus is a test framework written in Java that is able to create fully automated end-to-end use case tests for enterprise SOA applications.
+Citrus simulates surrounding interface partners supporting a huge set of different transports and protocols like Http, JMS, TCP/IP, FTP, SOAP, XML and JSON.

 - extensions
     * [BrowserMob Proxy](https://github.com/lightbody/browsermob-proxy) - Is a simple utility that makes it easy to capture performance data from browsers, typically written using automation toolkits such as Selenium and Watir.
     * [Selenium-Grid-Extras](https://github.com/groupon/Selenium-Grid-Extras) - Simplify the management of the Selenium Grid Nodes and stabilize said nodes by cleaning up the test environment after the build has been completed